Your dog talks to you in its way. It tells you more than you think.

 Reason 3: Your Dog Might Be Scared

 If your dog is scared, it’s going to look for security.
 And what better security is there than being near the pack leader?
 Pay special attention to your dog’s body language if you feel this is the case.

 As the causes of your dogs getting hiccups, not all reasons for lying at your feet are harmless.
 This is mainly a concerning one.
 You can pinpoint whether this is the case or not by looking out for other signs.

 Your canine will have its tail tucked under its body.
 It will also have its ears raised and pulled back.
 If these signs are there, then your dog’s sitting on your feet out of fear.

-When the behavior is triggered by fear you must deal with the underlying cause.
-The best way is to first figure out what is scaring your dog.
+When the behavior is triggered by fear, you must deal with the underlying cause.
+The best way is first to figure out what is scaring your dog.
 And then expose it to the object of its fear in a controlled manner.